dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 ## FAQs

+### Where are contracts supported?

+At present, model contracts are supported for:
+- SQL models (not yet Python)
+- Models materialized as `table`, `view`, and `incremental` (with `on_schema_change: append_new_columns`)
+- On the most popular data platforms — but which `constraints` are supported/enforced varies by platform

 ### Which models should have contracts?

-Any model can define a contract.
+Any model that meets the criteria above can define a contract.

 Defining contracts for "public" models that are being shared with other groups, teams, and (soon) dbt projects is especially important.
 For more, read about ["Model access"](model-access).

 ### How are contracts different from tests?